ReCLIP++: Learn to Rectify the Bias of CLIP for Unsupervised Semantic Segmentation: Related Work

 \section{Related Work}

 \textbf{Pre-trained vision-language models}.
-Pre-trained vision-language models (VLMs)~\cite{Uniter, Virtex, Unicoder-vl, AlignBeforeUse, Hero} have developed rapidly with the help of large-scale image-text pairs available on the Internet.
-Recently, CLIP~\cite{CLIP}, ALIGN~\cite{ALIGN} and Slip~\cite{Slip} have made great progress on learning visual and textual representations jointly by using contrastive learning.
-With the image-level alignment with text, pre-trained VLMs have a strong ability for zero-shot classification task and can be transferred to various downstream tasks, such as object detection~\cite{DetPro, UniDetector} and semantic segmentation~\cite{MaskCLIP,tcl, SAN}.
+Pre-trained vision-language models (VLMs)~\cite{Uniter, Virtex, Unicoder-vl, AlignBeforeUse, Hero} have developed rapidly, largely due to the availability of large-scale image-text pairs available on the Internet.
+Early VLMs typically rely on joint embedding spaces and multi-modal transformers to align visual and textual information.
+They often use objectives such as masked language modeling, image-text matching, and cross-modal retrieval.
+More recently, contrastive learning-based models such as CLIP~\cite{CLIP}, ALIGN~\cite{ALIGN}, and SLIP~\cite{Slip} have achieved remarkable progress by training on hundreds of millions of image-text pairs.
+These models employ a dual-encoder architecture, where images and texts are encoded separately, and a contrastive loss is used to maximize the similarity of matched image-text pairs while minimizing the similarity of mismatched pairs.
+This approach enables efficient, large-scale training and robust alignment at the image level.
+As a result, pre-trained VLMs demonstrate strong zero-shot transfer capabilities, excelling in tasks such as zero-shot classification, and can be adapted to various downstream applications, including object detection~\cite{DetPro, UniDetector} and semantic segmentation~\cite{MaskCLIP,tcl, SAN}.

 \textbf{Unsupervised semantic segmentation.} While conventional approaches of semantic segmentation~\cite{ECA-Net, PSPNet} rely on pixel-level annotations and weakly-supervised methods~\cite{WSSS1, WSSS2, WSSS3,c2am} still ask for image-level labels, unsupervised semantic segmentation (USS) methods~\cite{PiCIE, scan, autoregressive, MaskContrast, STEGO} explore to train a segmentation model without any annotations.
 Models like~\cite{GAN1, GAN2} adopt generative model~\cite{GAN} to separate foreground with background or generate corresponding masks.
 SegSort~\cite{SegSort}, HSG\cite{HSG} and ACSeg~\cite{ACSeg} use clustering strategy, while IIC~\cite{IIC} uses mutual information maximization to perform unsupervised learning.
 MaskContrast~\cite{MaskContrast} introduces contrastive learning into USS.
 Others like DSM~\cite{DeepSpectralMethods} and LNE~\cite{LNE} exploit features extracted from self-supervised models and spectral graph theory to facilitate segmentation.
 However, the methods mentioned above either fail to segment images with multi-category objects or show a large performance gap with the supervised methods.
 Besides, they can only obtain class-agnostic masks and have to depend on additional strategies, such as Hungarian-matching algorithm~\cite{Hungarian}, to match the corresponding category with the segment.
 Recently, pre-trained vision-language models are adopted in USS.
 MaskCLIP~\cite{MaskCLIP} modifies the image encoder of CLIP to generate patch-level features and directly performs segmentation with text features as classifiers.
 CLIP-py~\cite{CLIPpy} performs contrastive learning between visual features from self-supervised ViT~\cite{Self-supervised} and text features from CLIP.
 ReCo~\cite{ReCo} performs image retrieval with CLIP and extracts class-wise embedding as classifier with co-segmentation.
 CLIP-S4~\cite{CLIP-S4} learns pixel embeddings with pixel-segment contrastive learning and aligns such embeddings with CLIP in terms of embedding and semantic consistency.
 These methods can directly assign a label to each pixel, which falls into the category of language-guided unsupervised semantic segmentation.
 However, directly applying CLIP in USS may result in unexpected bias.
 No previous method considers such bias.
 In this paper, we propose to explicitly model and rectify the bias of CLIP for unsupervised semantic segmentation.